 Each print on copper alloy are ICS flag standard forms but multilayered, like photographic film.
 Creating compositions from randomised sources like current news headlines, but inspired by design elements and movements of the twentieth century such as Plasticism and Dada, and the Bauhaus school.
 Influences are Anni Albers, Mondrian, Schwitters and designer Peter Saville.
 The copper prints are mostly in the standard size of vinyl or disc sleeves and use industrial printing techniques for printing direct onto copper alloys.

-The copper paintings are about process, the manipulation of paint over time creating randomised patterns and flows over the metal surface.
+The copper studies are about process, the manipulation of paint/print creating randomised patterns and flows over the metal surface.
 A playful process that creates irregular patterns.

-In 2019, the copper series was exhibited in the Eagle Feet Gallery.
-The exhibition was called no.29 and had over 2,000 visitors with 8 sales.
+In 2019, the first series of copper studies were exhibited in the Eagle Feet Gallery.
+The exhibition was called No.29 and had over 2,000 visitors with 8 sales.

 Two compositions from the copper print series were selected for the 121st Society of Scottish Artists exhibition at the Royal Scottish Academy in 2018-19.

-A copper piece has been selected for the 130th Society of Scottish Artists exhibition at the Royal Scottish Academy 2022-23.
+A new copper study created in lockdown was selected for the 130th Society of Scottish Artists exhibition at the Royal Scottish Academy 2022-23.

 Back to Top